CleanroomMC/cleanroom-website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     durability(int)
     ```

 - `GsEnum.OutputType`.
 How the output will be handed to the player.
 Overrides the category outputType.
-Allowed values are: `'DROP'` or `'INVENTORY'`.
+Allowed values are: `DROP` or `INVENTORY`.

     ```groovy:no-line-numbers
     outputType(String)